sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 Advanced statuses
 =================

-In addition to the standard statuses, new statuses can be used to add additional information :
+In addition to the standard statuses, new statuses can be used to add additional information:

 * The PENDING status is a status displayed for a service or a host freshly configured but which has not yet been checked by the scheduler.
 * The UNREACHABLE status is a status indicating that the host (parental relationship) is situated downstream of a host with a DOWN status.